What are the costs of starting and running a membership site?

 Membership site software

 Since it’s a hosted platform, you don’t have to worry about buying a domain or signing up for web hosting.
-All you have to do is select the plan that’s most suitable for your needs and you can start creating membership content and promoting it to your target audience.
+All you have to do is select the most suitable plan for your needs, and you can start creating membership content and promoting it to your target audience.

-Kajabi’s Basic plan starts at $119 per month (billed annually) which is suitable for up to 1,000 members.
-This means that membership site software (like Kajabi) will cost you in the ballpark of $1,428 (at the very least) to get your membership site up and running.
+Kajabi’s Basic plan starts at $119 per month (billed annually), suitable for up to 1,000 members.
+This means that membership site software (like Kajabi) will cost you $1,428 (at the very least) to get your membership site up and running.

 Self-hosted membership site